choria-io/go-choria/CONFIGURATION.md

 ## logfile

  * **Type:** path_string
+ * **Default Value:** stdout

-The file to write logs to, when set to an empty string logging will be to the console, when set to 'discard' logging will be disabled
+The file to write logs to, when set to 'discard' logging will be disabled.
+Also supports 'stdout' and 'stderr' as special log destinations.

 ## logger_type